simonborer/a11y-2020/content/posts/the-6th-week.md

 </section>
 <section>
     <ul>
-        <li>Let's say you have 3 users - one using Safari on an iPad, one using Firefox on a PC, and one using Chrome on Mac.
-They take 30 seconds, 60 seconds, and 90 seconds to complete a task.
-Are the variations because of the OS? the browser? the device viewport? browser plugins? or are they because of the user demographics? or did you describe the task differently to each user because you didn't write it down for yourself?</p>
+        <li><p>Let's say you have 3 users - one using Safari on an iPad, one using Firefox on a PC, and one using Chrome on Mac.
+They take 30 seconds, 60 seconds, and 90 seconds to complete a task.</p><p>Are the variations because of the OS? the browser? the device viewport? browser plugins? or are they because of the user demographics? or did you describe the task differently to each user because you didn't write it down for yourself?</p>
         <p>If you want to <strong>learn things about people</strong>, you need to <strong>reduce the variables that aren't behavioural</strong>.</p>
         </li>
     </ul>